DhirenWalia/DaTasty/README.md

 - **Consistency** — formatting and casing inconsistencies across fields
 - **Accuracy Proxy** — statistical outlier detection (IQR method) as a proxy for likely-incorrect values

 > **Note:** True accuracy requires an external source of truth.
-DATATSTY evaluates an *accuracy proxy* via anomaly detection rather than claiming ground-truth accuracy — this distinction is intentional and stated transparently in the scoring.
+DaTasty evaluates an *accuracy proxy* via anomaly detection rather than claiming ground-truth accuracy — this distinction is intentional and stated transparently in the scoring.

-### 🎯 DATATSTY Trust Score (DTS)
+### 🎯 DaTasty Trust Score (DTS)
 A single 0–100 composite score that summarizes overall dataset readiness, combining all five dimensions into one number you can track over time or compare across datasets.

 ### 🧹 Rule-Driven Automated Cleaning